tko22/flask-boilerplate/README.md

 # create database test_db owner nbb encoding 'utf-8';
 # GRANT ALL PRIVILEGES ON DATABASE test_db TO testuser;
 ```
+## Directory Structure
+In a way, this boilerplate represents a Django app structure.

 ## Run Development Server
 To run the server, make sure you are in the root directory: